konsumer/web-zen-dev/README.md

+> ![NOTE]
+> Development has moved to [@zen-fs/devices](https://github.com/zen-fs/devices).
+THis is where I worked our original ideas, but you should use that instead.

 Write old-linux-style code in any language that targets wasm/wasi, and run it on the web (or anywhere else with js.)

 I wanted to be able to use my [easywasi](https://github.com/konsumer/easywasi) with [zenfs](https://www.npmjs.com/package/@zenfs/core) to output graphics/sound and read input, over WASI fs.